Yau Ma Tei Car Park Building

 An overhead viaduct carries the West Kowloon Corridor through the Yaumatei Carpark Building.

 Interior of Yau Ma Tei Car Park Building.
 Level 8.

 Yau Ma Tei Car Park Building (油麻地停車場大廈) was a public multi-storey car park located at No. 250 Shanghai Street, Yau Ma Tei, Yau Tsim Mong District, Hong Kong.
-The Yau Ma Tei Carpark Building had provided parking spaces to the public in the bustling Yau Tsim Mong District from 1970 to 2020.
-It was demolished to facilitate the construction of the Central Kowloon Route.
+From 1970 to 2020, it provided parking spaces to the public in the bustling Yau Tsim Mong area.

+The building was demolished to facilitate the construction of the Central Kowloon Bypass.
 The demolition began in late 2020 and ended on 6 September 2023.

 History

 The Yau Ma Tei Car Park Building and the nearby Yau Ma Tei Government Office occupy the former site of an old market, after which the adjacent Market Street (街市街), considered one of the oldest streets in Kowloon, is named.
 The market was relocated to the Yau Ma Tei Market (油麻地街市), built in 1957 along Kansu Street.

 The Yau Ma Tei Car Park Building opened in early 1970.
-In 1977, the Gascoigne Road Flyover was built to bypass existing surface road and go through the building.
+In 1977, the Gascoigne Road Flyover was built to bypass existing surface roads and go through the building.

 A contract for works including the demolition of the Yau Ma Tei Car Park Building was signed on 6 March 2018 between the Highways Department and Build King-SKEC Joint Venture.
-The car park was closed in phases starting on 1 November 2020, and finally on 1 January 2021.
+The car park was closed in phases starting on 1 November 2020, and finally ceased operation on 1 January 2021.
+By the time of its closure, the car park was providing 388 public parking spaces for private cars and 55 for motorcycles.

 Features

 The Gascoigne Road Flyover, part of the West Kowloon Corridor, passes through the building.

 Yau Ma Tei Car Park has 770 parking spaces for private cars and 76 parking spaces for motorcycles.

-The building also houses or has housed government offices and facilities, as well as non governmental offices.
+The building also once housed government offices and facilities, as well as non-governmental offices.
 They include: